Health Savings Accounts

 Dollars contributed into a HSA by an individual or an employer are considered pre-tax by the I.R.S.
 In this way, a health savings account works much like an Individual Retirement Account.
 The contributions to a HSA are tax deductible and grow tax deferred.
 Unlike an IRA, monies can be withdrawn from your HSA tax free for qualified medical expenses.
 There are no age requirements either.

 A money market account can be used to safely harbor your contributions until they are later needed.
 Additionally, many health plans offer mutual funds as an investment option to offer overall growth potential.
-But of course, some market related instruments will add risk and can produce HSA account losses.
-Investment losses would not be tax deductible.
+Of course, some market related instruments will add risk and can deplete health savings accounts due to market fluctuations.
+Investment losses are not tax deductible.

 You are not taxed on any interest or fund appreciation in your HSA account as long as funds are used for qualified expenses.
 The I.R.S. has a long list of what is considered a qualified medical expense, but it can be something as simple as paying for a doctor’s office visit or meeting the deductible and coinsurance amounts.